remkohdev/openshift-rbac-scc/docs/lab-1/README.md

 The following must be done before you can get started on the lab.

-1. Create your lab environment by following the steps found [here](https://ibm.github.io/workshop-setup/OPENLABS/){:target="_blank"}
+1. Gain access to your lab environment by following the steps found [here](https://ibm.github.io/workshop-setup/GRANTCLUSTER/){:target="_blank"}

+1. As mentioned in the link above, you can use the IBM Cloud Shell for the workshop which can be accessed here: [https://cloud.ibm.com/shell](https://cloud.ibm.com/shell){:target="_blank"}

-1. Once inside your environment, find the terminal and clone the workshop repository by entering:
+1. Once in the terminal, clone the workshop repository by entering:

     ```sh
     git clone https://github.com/IBM/openshift-rbac-scc.git